pelayoarbues/quartz/content/mocs/Bio.md

 ```

-My journey in Data Science began in Academia, where I earned my Ph.D. in Economics and spent 7 years as a [researcher](research/).
-Transitioning to the tech industry, I've held roles as a Senior Data Scientist at BBVA Next and Lead Data Scientist at Weplan before finding my home at idealista where I have worked as Head of the Data Science initiative.
+My journey in Data Science began in Academia, where I earned my Ph.D. in Economics and spent 7 years as a researcher.
+Transitioning to the tech industry, I've held roles as a Senior Data Scientist at BBVA Next and Lead Data Scientist at Weplan before finding my home at idealista where I have worked as Lead Data Scientist and now as a Head of the Data Science initiative.

 I'm known for my [ability](notes/My%20failure%20resume.md) to bridge the gap between complex data science concepts and practical applications.
 I thrive on problem-solving and embrace the challenges of [management](mocs/moc-management.md), tackling everything from strategy and processes to people development.